clearblueskymind/ContemplativeRuleOfLife/Practices/YogaFlow/ChairFlow/Complete-ChairFlow-Sequence-01.md

 ---

-> *“There is no health to be gained, no awakening to reach,
-no breath to perfect.
-This is not a practice of becoming.
-It is the breath, practiced as Being.”*

----

 ## 🌿 Orientation: Wu-Wei | The Path of No More Meditation

 This ChairFlow sequence is not a technique to fix the body